 Purchased capital assets are recorded at cost.
 Contributed capital assets are recorded at fair value at the date of contribution.
 Capital assets are then amortized over their estimated useful service lives using the straight-line method at the following annual rates.

+Building 25 years

-Building 4% Furniture, equipment and other 20% Computer equipment 50%
+Furniture, equipment and other 5 years

+Computer equipment 2 years

 All additions are amortized at one-half the annual rate in the year of acquisition.

 Notes to Financial Statements